MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Evaluation

 \subsubsection{Ablation Study}

 In this part, we set up several experiments to provide a thorough understanding of the bitrate selection model of \texttt{MANSY}, including effectiveness of RepL-based training and residual learning.

 \textbf{Effectiveness of RepL.} We remove the proposed RepL training scheme from \texttt{MANSY} to explore its contributions to the bitrate selection performance of \texttt{MANSY}.
-Specifically, we train the agent without the guidance of the QoE identifier, which forms the method of \textit{MANSY w/o RepL}.
-Figure~\ref{fig:box_qoe} and Figure~\ref{fig:individual_qoe} compare the performance of \texttt{MANSY} and \textit{MANSY w/o RepL}.
-It can be seen that without RepL, the performance of \textit{MANSY w/o RepL} significantly decreases.
-In particular, \textit{MANSY w/o RepL} consistently maintains the lowest rebuffering time on all cases, as depicted in Figure~\ref{fig:individual_qoe}.
-This is because without the guidance of QoE identifier to learn informative representations of users' QoE preferences, \textit{MANSY w/o RepL} heavily suffers from the catastrophic forgetting problem.
-The dominance of knowledge learned to optimize low rebuffering forces \textit{MANSY w/o RepL} to aggressively select low bitrates regardless of users' actual QoE preferences, leading to poor performance on trained and unseen preferences.
-This indicates that enabled by RepL, \texttt{MANSY} efficiently tackle the challenge of catastrophic forgetting and therefore achieves promising generalization performance.
+Specifically, we simply train the agent with multiple QoE preferences simultaneously but without the guidance of the QoE identifier, which forms the method of \textit{MANSY w/o RepL}.

+Figure~\ref{fig:box_qoe} illustrates the performance of \textit{MANSY w/o RepL} on both trained and unseen viewing patterns on each dataset.
+It can be seen that without RepL, the performance of \textit{MANSY w/o RepL} significantly decreases and even becomes worse than baselines.
+To gain further insights, we analyze its performance on individual QoE preferences in Figure~\ref{fig:individual_qoe}.
+As depicted in Figure~\ref{fig:individual_qoe}, \textit{MANSY w/o RepL} consistently maintains the lowest rebuffering time on all cases.
+This suggests that without the guidance of QoE identifier to learn informative representations of users’ QoE preferences, \textit{MANSY w/o RepL} heavily suffers from the \textit{catastrophic forgetting} problem.
+The dominance of knowledge learned to optimize low rebuffering forces \textit{MANSY w/o RepL} to aggressively select low bitrates regardless of users’ actual QoE preferences.
+As a result, it only achieves better or competitive performance than baselines on the low-rebuffering preference (e.g., Figure~\ref{fig:individual_qoe} (b)), but achieves inferior performance on other ones (e.g., Figure~\ref{fig:individual_qoe} (c)).
+This finding further supports our previous observations\footnote{\Revision{Recall that in Section~\ref{subsec:motivation_abr}, we also train \textit{RLVA} with mulitple QoE preferences and it suffers from the similar catastrophic forgetting and generalization problems.}} in Section~\ref{subsec:motivation_abr} that simply training with multiple QoE preferences will suffer from severe catastrophic forgetting issues and lead to poor generalization performance.

+In contrast, \texttt{MANSY} significantly outperforms \textit{MANSY w/o RepL} and other baselines across all cases.
+This outcome demonstrates that \texttt{MANSY} efficiently tackles the challenge of catastrophic forgetting and achieves strong generalization performance, which confirms the effectiveness of the proposed RepL-based training scheme.